John Gregorson Campbell: Published work

-Traditional tales collected by Gregorson Campbell were first published in the inaugural edition of the quarterly periodical the Scottish Celtic Review in March 1881.
+Traditional tales collected by Campbell were first published in the inaugural edition of the quarterly periodical the Scottish Celtic Review in March 1881.
 (Note: Although Nutt lists the periodical title as the Celtic Review, the title page is actually the Scottish Celtic Review) Reproduced in Gaelic and translated on the following pages in English, it was entitled "How the great Tuairisgeul was put to death" and told how the son of the King of Ireland went to a hunting hill and sought the answer to the death of the Great Tuairisgeul.
 Further legends from his collection were included in the next three volumes of the review.
 The Gaelic Society of Inverness published some of the tales, also given in Gaelic with an English translation, from 1888 until 1892.
-The first of these in 1888, "Sir Olave O'Corn", also involved a King of Ireland and included some explanatory notes from Gregorson Campbell.
+The first of these in 1888, "Sir Olave O'Corn", also involved a King of Ireland and included some explanatory notes from Campbell.
 Celtic Magazine and Highland Monthly were two other journals that published some of his folklore.
-Some of these were reprinted in the first compendium of Gregorson Campbell's collection, The Fians, a set of traditional tales and verses about combat printed as part of the Argyllshire series of books in 1891.
+Some of these were reprinted in the first compendium of Campbell's collection, The Fians, a set of traditional tales and verses about combat printed as part of the Argyllshire series of books in 1891.

 Death and legacy

-Gregorson Campbell's health deteriorated in the last years of his life, especially after the death of his mother Helen at the Tiree manse in 1890; he died on 22 November 1891 before seeing the final printed edition of The Fians.
-Alfred Nutt, fellow folklorist and publisher, chronicled details of Gregorson Campbell's life as an introduction to the second compilation of Gregorson Campbell's collection of myths, Clan Traditions and Popular Tales of the Western Highlands and Islands, published in 1895.
+Campbell's health deteriorated in the last years of his life, especially after the death of his mother Helen at the Tiree manse in 1890.
+His sister Jessy, who lived at the manse, wrote letters and transcribed folk tales on his behalf as he was bed-bound and unable to write.
+Campbell died on 22 November 1891, before seeing the final printed edition of The Fians.
+Alfred Nutt, fellow folklorist and publisher, chronicled details of Campbell's life as an introduction to the second compilation of Campbell's collection of myths, Clan Traditions and Popular Tales of the Western Highlands and Islands, published in 1895.
 Two other books were published posthumously: Superstitions of the Highlands and Islands of Scotland in 1900, and Witchcraft and Second Sight in the West Highlands the following year.

-Richard Dorson, American author and director of the Folklore Institute at Indiana University, describes Gregorson Campbell as worthy of a "front rank among Celtic folklorists" and Sophia Kingshill, author and folklorist, felt his writing was "vivid and engaging".
+Richard Dorson, American author and director of the Folklore Institute at Indiana University, describes Campbell as worthy of a "front rank among Celtic folklorists" and Sophia Kingshill, author and folklorist, felt his writing was "vivid and engaging".
 Contemporary praise was not entirely universal; an anonymous review of Superstitions of the Highlands and Islands of Scotland included in The Scottish Antiquary, Or, Northern Notes & Queries (now The Scottish Historical Review) in 1901 described the work as "a book of considerable pretension" and stated it was in need of proofreading, citing several printing errors.